Michigan Sport Mod Rules

 - 1964 or newer OEM perimeter American rear-wheel drive passenger car frame only.
 No sport car frames.

 - Frame must be full and complete, cannot be widened or narrowed and must be able to support the roll cage on both sides.
-Exceptions are; weight jack in original center line of spring tower allowed, frame may be cut a maximum of 36” forward from center of rear end housing, horns may be removed in front of steering box and notched maximum 1” at bottom for tie rod clearance, front cross-member may be notched and boxed for radiator and/or steering clearance, maximum 7” wide opening in side of spring tower for spring removal.
+Exceptions are; weight jack in original center line of spring tower allowed, frame may be cut, horns may be removed in front of steering box and notched maximum 1” at bottom for tie rod clearance, front cross-member may be notched and boxed for radiator and/or steering clearance, maximum 7” wide opening in side of spring tower for spring removal.

 - Maximum 2” wide by 4” all frame stiffener may be welded directly to outside of left side frame rail.